By Frank Rotering | December 22, 2022

 The above figure depicts the case where fossil-fuel emissions are stable over a specified time period.
 The GHGs in these emissions will be added to those already in the atmosphere, resulting in a linear increase in the overall GHG concentration.
 In the absence of aerosols, this increase would also represent the rising temperature anomaly, which we know as global warming.

 However, aerosols are also present.
 Because emissions are stable, a steady supply of aerosols is being pumped into the atmosphere.
-This means that new aerosols will replace those that have been removed, resulting in a stable level.
+This means that new aerosols will replace those that have been removed, resulting in a constant level.
 Aerosols have a cooling effect, so the temperature anomaly is correspondingly reduced.
 Because the GHG warming is greater than the aerosol cooling, the net result is an increasing temperature anomaly.

 Now let's look at the case where fossil-fuel emissions decrease to net-zero.